jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_performancehealth.md

 ------|------------
 Green | Bars colored green represent healthy wait time (CPU and I/O).
 Yellow | If I/O is colored yellow then I/O latency is high.
 Blue | Bars colored blue represent unhealthy wait time.
-Categories of unhealthy wait are: Idle, Other, Log, CLR, IO, Network, Memory, Latch, Remote Provider, CPU, Lock and XTP.
+Categories of unhealthy wait are: Other, Log, CLR, IO, Network, Memory, Latch, Remote Provider, CPU, Lock and XTP.

 ### Tips to using the Instance Wait Time chart